bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 There are these small things called nits where you just propose to change code styles and stuff which are often thrown the palm because those are not like affecting like the deep logic of PR.
 But what I definitely do is first check out the PR locally, play around with it, maybe try to break it.
 I think when you work a little bit for PR, then you for some time, then it's easier to give valuable feedback compared to if you just look at it online on GitHub maybe.
-And So it's often, yeah, actually using it, try to do something useful with it, or even sometimes try to do something that is not intended with it, just to see what could go wrong in the worst case.
+Actually using it, try to do something useful with it, or even sometimes try to do something that is not intended with it, just to see what could go wrong in the worst case.
 And yeah, but I guess everyone has a very individual review style.

 ## Benefits of BIP324, Version 2 P2P Encrypted Transport Protocol